jimccann-rh/nested-ova-ansible-ci/README.md

 # nested-ova-ansible
 Create a dynamic vsphere setup (using DHCP)

-You will need a server to host your ova files via http.
+You will need a server to host your OVA files via http.
 I suggest miniserve (https://github.com/svenstaro/miniserve) or you could use some type of s3 bucket.
 You will also need a DHCP server on your network that you create your nested vSphere in.

-I got my ESXi ova from William Lam (https://williamlam.com/) I got my vCenter ova from the vCenter install ISO (download from VMware/Broadcom)
+I got my ESXi OVA from William Lam (https://williamlam.com/) I got my vCenter OVA from the vCenter install ISO (download from VMware/Broadcom)

 Look at file runitall.sh for examples on how to run